top of page

 Key Concepts and Definitions

 To accurately conduct a draft survey, it's crucial to grasp the foundational concepts.
-These include lightship weight, constant, and the effects of hogging and sagging in ships.
+These include lightship weight, ship constants, and the effects of hogging and sagging in ships.

 Lightship Weight

-The lightship weight is the ship's weight at construction, including engine and cargo space but not crew or cargo.
-It's vital for calculating the constant and cargo weight during a draft survey.
+The lightship weight is the ship's weight at construction, including engine and cargo space, but not crew or cargo.
+It's vital for calculating the ship's constants and cargo weight during a draft survey.

 Constant and Its Variability

 The constant in draft survey is the difference between the calculated lightship weight and the ship's book figures at a specific time.
-It changes due to structural, equipment, or weight changes.
+It changes due to structural, equipment, or weight changes (due to spare parts onboard, stores & provisions, etc).

 Verifying the declared constant is key for draft survey accuracy.
 Surveyors must use approved hydrostatic data and consider any modifications or refits that affect the ship's measurements.